-OBS Studio is a free, open-source software which is meant for professional video streaming.
+OBS Studio is a free, open-source software that is meant for professional video streaming.
 It has support for Windows and macOS, both.
 OBS Studio is very popular and preferred by end-game gamers because of its functionality to tweak videos and micromanage different modules.

 One feature of OBS Studio is the Display Capture.
 We received several reports of users where they couldn’t capture all the aspects of their screen because the module was not working properly.
 In this article, we will go through all the possible causes as to why these issues occur and also look at the workarounds used to fix them.

-What causes OBS Display Capture not to Work?
+What causes OBS Display Capture, not to Work?

 We across several different configurations of hardware and computers from various users.
 After experimenting and analyzing, we came to the conclusion that there were several different reasons as to why this issue occurs.
 Here are some of them listed for you.